Nicxx2/jupiter-usdc-price-alerts/README.md

 - See when each alert was triggered
 - Watch charted price history with trigger lines
 - (Optional) Set the SOLANATRACKER_API_KEY env var to enable a live 14-period USD-based RSI panel and “above:/below:” threshold alerts in the UI.
 If you omit the key, the RSI cards stay disabled (showing “—”).
+- (Optional) View token holdings and cost basis for one or more wallets (with optional aggregation) using the SOLANATRACKER_API_KEY — requires setting `WALLET_ADDRESSES` with at least one wallet address.